Paul W. Litchfield: Early years

 Paul Weeks Litchfield was born in Boston, Massachusetts to Charles M. Litchfield and Julia W. Litchfield.
-He was a direct descendant of Mayflower pilgrims.
+He was a descendant of Mayflower pilgrims.
 He received his primary and secondary education in his native city and continued his higher education at Massachusetts Institute of Technology.
 In 1896, he graduated and earned a degree in chemical engineering.
 His first job in the rubber business was with a bicycle-tire manufacturer.

 Goodyear Tire and Rubber Company

 Litchfield went to work for the Goodyear Tire & Rubber Company plant in Akron, Ohio.
 He soon became superintendent of the plant.
 In 1899, he designed and patented the first pneumatic wheels (tubeless tires) which were used in New York City's busses on Fifth Avenue.
 He became the superintendent and plant manager by 1900.
-In 1903, he met Florence Pennington Brinton, who worked for the Akron Beacon Journal.
+In 1903, he met Florence Pennington Printon, who worked for the Akron Beacon Journal.
 They were married on June 23, 1904.

 Under his direction, Goodyear began to experiment in the development of airplane parts.
-In 1910. he advocated for the establishment of an aeronautics department in the company.
-The company accepted his ideas and began to be involved in the production of aircraft that was lighter-than-air.
+In 1910, he advocated for the establishment of an aeronautics department in the company.
+The company accepted his ideas and began to be involved in the production of aircraft that were lighter-than-air.
 The new department also produced observation balloons and after World War I, would team up with the German Luftschiffbau Zeppelin Company to produce zeppelins, and dirigibles.
 Some of these set size and altitude records.

 During World War I, the demand for cotton was at an all-time high in the United States.
 He needed strong fabric for a new tire he designed, he wanted it woven only from long cotton staple.
 Litchfield believed there were places in the United States where the climate and soil conditions were very similar to those of the Nile Valley in Egypt.
 The United States Department of Agriculture suggested that cotton could be grown in the area surrounding Phoenix, Arizona.